dijasila/GPAW/doc/documentation/electrodynamics/qsfdtd.rst

   forms, such as Drude terms, should be implemented in the future.
 Also, the high-frequency limit must be vacuum permittivity.
 Future implementations should get rid of also this limitation.
+* Only the grid-mode of GPAW (not e.g. LCAO) is supported.

 -----------------
 Technical remarks